ghayat2/Agnostic_Fairness/README.md

 ## Clustering

 This folder refers to the bias detection section of the project.
 The goal is to detect whether the dataset is biased against certain sub-population(s).
+* **Clustering.ipynb** : This is the main notebook of the section, it aims at clustering the dataset to expose potential bias.
+It uses a small convolutional network to find embeddings of every sample of the dataset, before applying PCA and using the k-means algorithm with a customized distance metric to yield a clustering of the dataset.
+This notebook can be run sequencially, cell by cell (see report for more details).
+* **K-means (basket_volley).ipynb** : This notebook explores the basket_volley dataset and investigates new approaches, it can be ignored.
+* **K-means (doctor_nurse).ipynb** : This notebook explores the doctor_nurse dataset, which is not talked about in this project.
+This notebook can be ignored.

 ## Logistic Regression